webfm/defect-app/issue-data.md

     * CLOSED
 * a123 - link to a project template
     * links to Project Data template.prefix for SELECT type
-    * links to Project Date template.field for all excpet SELECT type
+    * links to Project Date template.field for all except SELECT type
 * logs - logs for issue
     * date - recorded date
     * type - log type (we don't have to display this)